Study in Canada vs Australia - Which is better?

 Health Insurance

 One of the top benefits of living in Canada is its universal healthcare.
 This is only available to Canadian citizens and permanent residents, though.
-So if you’re going to study in Canada, you'll have to take out health insurance for the period you'll be in the country.
+So if you're going to study in Canada, you'll have to take out health insurance for the period you'll be in the country.
 You will, however, find some Canadian provinces offer this to international students via their provincial plan.
-Remember, medical services can be costly, especially if you end up in the emergency room and have to pay upfront.
+Remember, medical services can be costly, especially if you end up in the emergency room and must pay upfront.

 All provinces and territories will provide free emergency health services to those without a health card, but these services are restricted.
 If you are not eligible for provincial health coverage and your university doesn't have a health insurance plan, you should apply for at least a basic health insurance plan that takes care of medication, hospital stays, and some of your dental needs.